Packaging up a digital future

 Asia Pulp & Paper Group sustainability director for the Americas Ian Lifshitz takes a look at how getting personal has helped turn marketing of products on its ear.

-by Ian Lifshitz, Sustainability Director for the Americas, Asia Pulp & Paper Group (APP)
+Asia Pulp & Paper Group

 The development of digital printing has been dramatic and will soon become even more important for all of us in the industry.
 For those working in packaging technology it’s as big a milestone as the invention of the Gutenberg Printing Press was to communications.